What is an apprenticeship?

 Why should your child choose an apprenticeship?

-- Who are keen to start working towards a career, yet want to continue gaining qualifications, sometimes to degree level;
+- Who are keen to start working towards a career, yet want to continue gaining qualifications

 - Who are keen to be earning whilst learning.